 The total budget comprises €142.6 million and runs until 2031.
 Gravitation is available for all fields of research (humanities and social sciences; science and technology; and biomedical and life sciences).
-The deadline for this fifth call for proposals is 19 January 2021 (14:00).
+The current round is closed.

 - Researchers within the consortia are (or have the potential to become) world leaders in their field(s).

 - The research envisaged is innovative, ground-breaking, and of the highest level.

 - The envisaged research project contributes to the Dutch Research Agenda.